 The Lithuanians carried out violent riots against the Jews both shortly before and immediately after the arrival of German forces.
 In June and July 1941, detachments of German Einsatzgruppen (mobile killing units), together with Lithuanian auxiliaries, began murdering the Jews of Lithuania.
 By the end of August 1941, most Jews in rural Lithuania had been shot.
 By November 1941, the Germans also massacred most of the Jews who had been concentrated in ghettos in the larger cities.
 The surviving 40,000 Jews were concentrated in the Vilna, Kovno, Siauliai, and Svencionys ghettos, and in various labor camps in Lithuania.
 Living conditions were miserable, with severe food shortages, outbreaks of disease, and overcrowding

 In 1943, the Germans destroyed the Vilna and Svencionys ghettos, and converted the Kovno and Siauliai ghettos into concentration camps.
 Some 15,000 Lithuanian Jews were deported to labor camps in Latvia and Estonia.
-About 5,000 Jews were deported to extermination camps in Poland, where they were murdered.
+About 5,000 Jews were deported to killing centers in German-occupied Poland, where they were murdered.
 Shortly before withdrawing from Lithuania in the fall of 1944, the Germans deported about 10,000 Jews from Kovno and Siauliai to concentration camps in Germany.

 Soviet troops reoccupied Lithuania in the summer of 1944.
 In the previous three years, the Germans had murdered about 90 percent of Lithuanian Jews, one of the highest victim rates in Europe.